Thoughts turn to recovery as Ebola slowly ebbs in West Africa

 For months, Sierra Leone was cut off from the world amid panic at the worst recorded outbreak of the hemorrhagic fever, which has killed more than 9,500 people in Sierra Leone, Guinea and Liberia and infected over 23,500.

-Nine of the 11 airlines serving Freetown, including British Airways, suspended flights.
+Nine of the 11 airlines serving Freetown, including British Airways (ICAG.L), suspended flights.
 Miners pulled out foreign staff, and banks declined credit for local companies.

 To stave off closure, Neves cut working hours and salaries.
 What saved the 170-room hotel was an influx of foreign aid workers in October.